 When choosing DIY Project Online migration with FluentPro FluentBooks, you should pay attention to common pitfalls that make the entire migration process flawless only on paper.
 A typical system has been operating for 5–20 years.
 Over the years, various departments and contractors have documented changes in it.
 Each with its bell tower.
 There is no more integrity in the documentation if there ever were.
 Nobody fully understands the logic and structure of data storage.
-A particular case of documentation is in regulations and descriptions of business processes: how data gets into the system, under what circumstances, and in what format.
+A particular case of documentation is in regulations and descriptions of business processes.
+Namely, how data gets into the system, under what circumstances, and in what format.
 All this does not help either.

 Project Server or Project Online migration is usually considered a routine activity.
 Most organizations migrate data regularly.
 However, there is nothing predictable about data migration.
 Mostly because many issues appear out of nowhere when migration is considered and executed purely as “a routine activity.”
 Many DIY data migrations either fail or break your budgets and schedules.
 How can you avoid or minimize the risk of being part of those who fail?
 The answer is simple, first, stop considering migrations a one-day job.
 Prepare and view a combination of different aspects that must be factored in and managed in advance.
 Learning about common pitfalls and addressing them properly will save you from a painful and inefficient data migration project.

 Also known as “insufficient planning and not notifying users that migration is in progress” is the most common misconception about data migration.
 Many consider Project Online migration a purely technical task, which usually leads to a logical, completely wrong, strictly technical solution.
 The extraction, transformation, load, and testing are all technical jobs.
 Nevertheless, many other affairs within the migration process require non-technical approaches.
 For example, input from the owners of that information, identification of the correct sources, clearing out the useless, repeated, or unneeded data, etc., is a strategic task and requires a non-technical approach.